rahulabhi/rahulabhi.github.io/_sections/13-leap-how-it-works.md

 leap-id: how-it-works
 permalink: /leap-how-it-works/
 ---
+You will get exposure to the leaders of the best companies in the country, and a chance to work in a consulting industry.

 ## How it works

 1.  ###### Application
     Apply to the program with you resume attached.
-Our experts will review your resume, and will back to you shortly to suggest further steps.
+Our team will review your resume, and will get back to you shortly for further steps.

 2.  ###### Selection
-    Projects last 2-3 months, and requires 20 h/week.
-You will work in a team of 3, being supervised and guided by senior consultants.
+    The selection process includes interview, home-assignments and presentations.

 3.  ###### Outcome
-    You will get exposure to the leaders of the best companies in the country, and a chance to work in a consulting industry.
+    Based on performance candidates are selected or candidates can also select the projects they would like to work on.